Glossary of Common Terms

 Cognitive impairment:

-Experiencing difficulty with cognition like having trouble paying attention, thinking clearly, or remembering new information
+Experiencing difficulty with cognition, such as having trouble paying attention, thinking clearly or remembering new information.

 Cognitive remediation: